 Evident anachronisms in the biblical text have been cited by some supporters of this latter theory as evidence of late authorship.
 On the contrary, it seems more likely to me that anachronisms (as will be successively identified in this study) are not evidence of late composition but represent the contributions of a later copyist updating archaic geographic references for the benefit of his contemporary readers.

-Archaeologist Israel Finkelstein believes the stories of Israel’s origins were composed no earlier than the time of King Josiah (late 7th century BC) with clear motivation on the part of the human author to justify and glorify Josiah’s political and ideological objectives.
+Archaeologist Israel Finkelstein believes the stories of Israel’s origins were composed no earlier than the time of King Josiah (late 7th century BC) by a human author who was clearly motivated to justify and glorify Josiah’s political and ideological objectives.
 Finkelstein believes that the events of Israel’s origins were invented long after the time they were supposed to have happened.

-Amihai Mazar who wrote a still-standard text on biblical archaeology, says, “Many of the [biblical] stories must be explained as folk stories and traditions compiled, edited, and rewritten by later authors with exceptional literary talent and ideological and theological motivation . . .
+Amihai Mazar, who wrote a standard text on biblical archaeology, says, “Many of the [biblical] stories must be explained as folk stories and traditions compiled, edited, and rewritten by later authors with exceptional literary talent and ideological and theological motivation. . . .
 Archaeology has the ability to render improbable the historicity of some biblical stories, such as most of the Conquest narratives.”
-The views of these scholars regarding the nature of the biblical text seem representative of the archaeological community—particularly among the Israelis.
+The views of these scholars regarding the nature of the biblical text seem representative of the archaeological community—particularly among Israeli archaeologists.

 While higher criticism has held sway since the 19th century in the biblical community there is a growing dissatisfaction with the subjective approach of the classically formulated Wellhausen hypothesis.
-This approach appears to be giving way to empirical methods and insights from diverse disciplines that bring objective light to the biblical text.
-There is a growing conviction on the part of some scholars that the present Old Testament text is a generally faithful reproduction of the original autographs.
+This approach appears to be yielding to empirical methods and insights from diverse disciplines that shine an objective light of the biblical text.
+There is a growing conviction that the present Old Testament text is a generally faithful reproduction of the original autographs.
 The looming problem is how to reconcile the existing narrative, date-wise, with hard facts coming out of the ground.